Veriko Anjaparidze: Life and career

-Andjaparidze studied at the Aidarov Drama Studio in Moscow in 1916–1917 and at the Aleksandre Djabadari studio in Tbilisi in 1918–1921.
+Andjaparidze was born in Kutaisi and studied at the Aidarov Drama Studio in Moscow in 1916–1917 and at the Aleksandre Djabadari studio in Tbilisi in 1918–1921.
 Since 1920, Veriko Anjaparidze was an actress at the Shota Rustaveli State Theater in Tbilisi, and since 1927 she moved to the Marjanishvili Theatre, also in Tbilisi.
 Later, she became the art director of the theater.
-She was also teaching at the Shota Rustaveli Tbilisi Theater Institute.
+She was also teaching at the Rustaveli Theatre.